 Resolution or Workaround:

-The eNICQ 6 installer no longer has the ability to edit the connection file like the eNICQ 5 installer did.
-Instead we have a separate tool to do this.
-You will need to be able to get to the directory C:\ProgramData\von but Program Data is a hidden folder.
+You can edit your connection file with the Connection File Editor tool.
+You will need to be able to get to the directory C:\ProgramData\von.
+The Program Data folder is a hidden folder.
 To make it a visible folder please click here to see the instructions in Chapter 3 of the eNICQ Installation Guide.